A reflection on Luke 9:30-31

 Exodus of Christ

-As the Cross loomed ahead, Moses and Elijah spoke with Jesus on a mountain about his coming “exodus” (exodos) or departure from earthly life.
+As the shadow of the Cross loomed, Moses and Elijah spoke with Jesus on a mountain about his coming “exodus” (exodos) or departure from earthly life.
 Fulfilling the original Exodus from Egypt under Moses, the new Moses will enter the Promised Land through his passion, death, resurrection, and ascension.
-In the midst of dazzling light, the Suffering Servant set his “face like flint” toward Jerusalem.1
+In the midst of dazzling light, the Suffering Servant set his “face like flint” toward Jerusalem (Isaiah 50:7).

 Suffering and Glory are One